LG's G6 phone reportedly has rounded edges and thin bezel

 The company did not immediately return a request for comment on the photo's authenticity.

 The phone also reportedly ditches the "modular" design of the previous model, the G5.
-That phone had a detachable chin that can be swapped out for a new battery or camera grip.
+That phone had a detachable chin that could be swapped out for a new battery or camera grip.